Hunter Biden makes surprise appearance on Capitol Hill as Republicans weigh contempt of Congress

 Many Democrats trained their focus on Oversight members Perry, Biggs and other Republicans, accusing them of hypocrisy for chastising Hunter Biden after defying their own congressional subpoenas.

-"Today is all about a combination of chutzpah and delusional theory," Rep. Gerry Connelly, a Virginia Democrat, said.
+"Today is all about a combination of chutzpah and delusional theory," Rep. Gerry Connolly, a Virginia Democrat, said.

+Lowell delivered a brief statement to reporters after he and Hunter Biden left the Oversight meeting.
+He said the GOP chairmen have "commandeered an unprecedented resolution to hold someone in contempt who has offered to publicly answer all their proper questions."

+"Hunter Biden was and is a private citizen," he said.
+"Despite this, Republicans have sought to use him as a surrogate to attack his father.
+And, despite their improper partisan motives, on six occasions — from February to today — we have offered to work with the House committees to see what and how relevant information to any legitimate inquiry could be provided."

 The Hunter Biden subpoena fight